supahcraig/CLDR/Labs/Data Flow Functions/readme.md

 ### OPTIONAL:  Create/Configure an AWS Secret

-* create a new secret
+* Create a new secret
-* Use "other type of secret"
+* Select "other type of secret"
 * Supply key/value pairs for your sensitive paramters, being certain that the keys match exactly with the parameter names in your flow
 * Save the secret with the exact same name as your flow's parameter context